2023 Solar Incentives Guide for Blackman, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of your solar system's cost.

 Curious how the ITC might apply to your specific situation?
 Reach out to your local Blackman solar panel installer to get more information.